 There are three risk factors that can increase the risk of developing high blood pressure with endometriosis.
 These risk factors are chronic inflammation, NSAID use, and specific endometriosis treatments.

-Endometrial lesions are known as contributors to ongoing inflammation in the body.
+Endometriotic lesions are known as contributors to ongoing inflammation in the body.
 This is due to the irritation they cause on and within areas, they’ve implanted on.
 Consequently, the inflammatory process creates pro-inflammatory proteins that are released into the bloodstream.
-Additionally, studies show that elevated levels of pro-inflammatory markers may increase the risk of heart disease and heart attack.
+Studies show that elevated levels of pro-inflammatory markers may increase the risk of heart disease and heart attack.
 Specifically, C-Reactive protein (CRP).
 Furthermore, these inflammatory proteins may contribute to the build-up of bad cholesterol (low-density lipoproteins, LDL) within the arteries.

 Use of NSAID’s

-The use of anti-inflammatory medication whether over the counter (OTC) or prescription is a helpful tool for managing endometriosis symptoms.
-Consequently, they help with pain management and the reduction of inflammation.
+The use of anti-inflammatory medication whether over-the-counter (OTC) or prescription is a helpful tool for pain management and reduction of inflammation.
 However, they are notorious for causing issues with fluid retention and kidney function.
 Thus, contributing to elevated blood pressure levels.
-And, presenting a problem for those that need to use these medications on a regular and daily basis.
-Furthermore, taking high dosages may also increase the risk of heart attack and stroke.
+And, presenting a problem for those that need to use these medications daily.
+Additionally, consuming a high dose increases the risk of heart attack and stroke.
 Specifically, ibuprofen (Advil) and naproxen sodium (Aleve).

 Currently, there is no known cure for endometriosis.
 And to add insult to injury there’s a serious lack of qualified specialists to properly treat endo.
 Thus a web of misinformation and inadequate treatments is created.
-This includes dated treatment methods such as hormonal birth control pill (BCP).
+This includes dated treatment methods such as hormonal birth control pills (BCP).
 Particularly, the combination birth control pill which contains synthetic estrogen.
-It’s typically prescribed to endo patients as a way to manage painful endo symptoms.
-Such as painful periods, ovulation pain and growth suppression.
-In reality, it only serves to mask endo symptoms making proper diagnosis and treatment difficult.
-While also increasing hormonal imbalance (primarily estrogen dominance) and the proliferation of endometriosis.
+It’s typically prescribed to endo patients as a way to manage painful periods, ovulation pain, and suppress the growth of endometriotic lesions.
+In reality, it only serves to mask symptoms and increase hormonal imbalance.
+Which increases misdiagnosis and improper treatment.
 To top it all off the birth control pill is also linked with contributing to high blood pressure, heart disease, and blood clots.

 Decreasing Your Risk